Did you see the words panda update and automatically think of Google?

 So, over to you, do you invest in your business?
 Do you think it’s important?
 If not, why not?

-I’d love to hear what you think and I’d appreciate it if you’d share this post on all your favourite social networks
+I’d love to hear what you think about my panda update and I’d appreciate it if you’d share this post on all your favourite social networks

 Latest posts by Tim Bonner (see all)